 Imagine the world’s largest tax preparation firm.
 Combine that with the complicated United States tax code.
 Add in a corporate culture that has been in place since 1955.
 Doesn’t sound like the kind of environment where Agile might take root, does it?
 That was the challenge for Braintrust Consulting Group.

 Ultimately the project was a huge success.
-It was rolled out in time for the 2012 tax season and Agile has become a mainstay in H&R Block’s project space.
+It was rolled out in time for tax season and Agile has become a mainstay in H&R Block’s project space.

 Braintrust began with interviews and observation, formulated a plan that was right for H&R Block, trained the team on the solution, and coached the team through their adoption and implementation.